'We've Made It Through': Bermuda Endures Hurricane Humberto

 "Congratulations to those parents whose new arrival provided a welcome note of joy in the midst of the storm," Burt said in a statement about the hurricane.

 Humberto passed to the north and northwest of Bermuda, sparing the island a direct hit.
-But because of its large size — extending hurricane-force winds for 80-90 miles from its center — Humberto battered the island for hours as it moved past.
+But because of its large size — extending hurricane-force winds for 80 to 90 miles from its center — Humberto battered the island for hours as it moved past.
 And without a large land mass to sap its energy, the storm's maximum sustained winds hovered around 120 mph the entire time.

 15k+ without power, including us.
 Closet point of approach 8pm eastern.
 Hurricane force winds predicted for 2 hours: 7-9pm eastern.
 We’re hunkered down. #Bermuda #HurricaneHumberto pic.twitter.com/Z8jxEKE5vN— Glenn Jones (@BdaGlenn) September 18, 2019

 In one image from the island, a utility pole is seen snapped in half.
-In a video posted to Twitter Wednesday night, sparks fly from electrical lines amid the gales.
+In a video posted to Twitter on Wednesday night, sparks fly from electrical lines amid the gales.
 According to media outlet Bernews, the storm snatched a metal spectator stand from the Bermuda National Sports Centre and tossed it over the fence, leaving it in the road nearby.

 More than 28,000 power customers have no service, Caines says.
 The Causeway — the road that connects the island's airport in the north to its most populous areas in the south — was closed Thursday morning as engineers assess its stability, he adds.